 In computing we will be learning how to use code to write simple games.
 The children will also continue to develop word processing skills.
 They will use programs to create a branching database to organise plants and animals.
 The children will use their researching skills to find out about the Romans, and create their own blogs.

-In Music the children will continue learning how to read music and improve their skills playing the violin.
+In Music the children will begin learning how to read music using the violin to play.

 In PSHE this term the children will be learning about democracy.
 They will find out how Britain works as a democratic society and how laws are made.
 After half term, the children will complete their learning of ‘Drug, alcohol and tobacco education’.
 The children will learn about the effects and risks of drinking alcohol.
 They will also explore the different patterns of behaviour that are related to drug use.